aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 - What does 'mountain' and 'non-mountain' areas mean?
 In particular, if 'non-mountain' areas cover very urban areas, such as Taipei city, New Taipei city, Taoyuan city or Kaohsiung city, then the situation is more than certainly worse!
 Unfortunately, the data weren't fine-grained enough in the reports we can find online.<br>
 - I used the notion of 'L1 dominance', but we all agree that this should be seen as a scale.
 We can be dominant in the same language, this doesn't mean that we are equally competent.<br>
 - Plus, it doesn't mean that the speakers are not compentent in a second language.
 The reality is that they are certainly bilingual, and interferences from the other language (mostly Mandarin Chinese or Taiwanese Southern Min, or even another Formosan language) can't be avoided.<br>
+- It's also possible that the number of responses from the survey of L1 dominance was not representative enough.
+If that's the case, I'm looking forward to the results of the on-going survey!<br>
 <br>
 Overall, I believe that these numbers are helpful.
 We need a starting point.
 But they fail to reflect the dynamicity of these languages, and they erase individual differences and sociolinguistic phenomena we can observe on the field.
 So my take-home message is: <b><i>You can refer to this estimation, but with a lot, a lot, A LOT of caution!</i></b>